recursivetree/seat-inventory/documentation/seat-inventory.md

 # seat-inventory
 ## What is seat-inventory
 This plugin aims to make the life of corporations and alliances easier by helping to manage contracts and corporation hangars.
-It loads contracts and corporation hangars from the ESI to make a list of what we have.
+It loads contracts and corporation hangars from the ESI to make a list of what you have.
 Additionally, you can define what you need(e.g. a doctrine ship) and where you need it(staging).
 The plugin compares it to what you have and shows you how many times you have your doctrine ship stocked.
-Additionally, it shows you what's missing so you can restock.
+You can also export a list of missing items so you can restock.

-Some features:
+More features:

 * notifications if your stocks run low
-* dashboards to monitor doctrines consisting out of multiple ship types.
-You can even have one ship in multiple doctrine dashboards
+* dashboard to monitor doctrines with multiple ship types.
+You can even have one ship in multiple doctrines
-* create stocks from fits from seat-fitting, changes through seat-fitting are reflected
+* create stocks from fits from seat-fitting including updating the stock when you change fits
 * export missing items to seat-alliance-industry
-* priorities: If there aren't enough items, preferably allocate them to high priority ships like a home-defence doctrine
+* stock priority system: If there aren't enough items, preferably allocate them to high priority ships like a home-defence doctrine over a fun fleet
 * much more

 **This guide is still work in progress!**